jewelsofthought/neshama/site/posts/neshama/limited.md

 _2. encounter to unify. meet by acceptance and receptiveness; opening oneself to the Truth.
 Based on a belief in my Father.
 That He has not abandoned me.
 That He guides me, and speaks to me all the time, in His language, the language of_ Chashmal _, which can only be heard in silence._

 and then fall back.
 An ever repeating tower of Babel.
 That, too, is [the cycle that lives in everything](oroborus.html), especially the living.
 Our breath, the day, the very cosmos itself.
 The endless cycle of Samsara, gain and loss, expand/contract, transmit/receive.

+### Stasis

+If it is dead, this stasis is relatively stable, with a very small amount of energy being transferred to and from its environment.

+However, if it is "alive", there is a more active interchange &ndash; which could even be judged by measuring the energy of these interactions.
+In other words, one could even judge whether a "thing" is alive or dead by the amount of energy that is being transferred between it and its surroundings.

+As a result of this it requires a specific and ongoing energy input.
+In order to survive, the form needs nourishment from the surroundings.
+Thus to be alive has an inherently destructive aspect that is seldom taken into account as an important aspect of the full energy interaction.

+Thus it is inevitable, in a purely commercial situation, that eventually anything alive would become a liabiltiy.
+Anything that wished to live an autonomous existence would be looked at as useless.
+That is why there is the continuous destruction of the ancient, of the environment, and now of people themselves.